ALERT: Some refunds will be delayed this year

 Who Has to Renew an ITIN (Individual Taxpayer Identification Number)?

-There are two groups of ITIN holders who may need to renew their ITINs so they can be used on returns filed in 2018:
+There are three groups of ITIN holders who may need to renew their ITINs so they can be used on returns filed in 2020:

 How will I know if my ITIN is expiring?